 What is expected of the partnering organization?

 Partners hosting students from APPLES courses are expected to provide a site orientation, supervise each student assigned to the organization, manage and verify hours worked and provide feedback to the students and faculty member if requested.
-Organizations are also expected to complete a mid-semester survey sent out by the APPLES staff.

 Does it cost money to host volunteers?